Sushant Sengar - Product Head - Payments

 What’s more, delays in providing timely updates to corporate customers impacts some of your biggest customers’ liquidity, forcing them to borrow more or keep more money than required.

-Additionally, competing with agile, built-from-the-ground-up digital Fintech players is a real challenge, particularly as banks must focus on retaining loyalty from customers now demanding more intuitive and personalised products.
+Additionally, competing with agile, built-from-the-ground-up digital Fintech players is a real challenge, particularly as banks must focus on retaining loyalty from customers now demanding more intuitive and personalized products.

 However by working together as an industry, in true partnership, we can deliver a complex, critically important and highly beneficial change, which will help create the conditions for the next generation of innovation in payments and personalised financial services for our customers.

-The start of the new digital payments journey using ISO 20022
+The start of the new real-time and platform-driven payments modernization journey

-Arguably, the biggest catalyst in the acceleration of payments innovation will be ISO 20022, which will revolutionise the payments industry through a new standardisation of language and messaging for payments and associated data.
+Arguably, the biggest catalyst in the acceleration of payments innovation will be ISO 20022, which will revolutionize the payments industry through a new standardization of language and messaging for payments and associated data.

 That’s why proactive preparation is key.
-Adopting a flexible and data-led approach will enable the necessary delivery of change to comply with the regulation as well as the ability to adapt to evolving regulations, competition and customer demands.
-These can be achieved in an incremental manner as long as a well thought out plan is deployed.
-Making for a hassle-free, smooth and lucrative migration to 2025 and beyond.
+Adopting a flexible, open platform, and data-led approach will enable the necessary delivery of change to comply with the ever-evolving regulations, competition and customer demands.
+These can be achieved in an incremental manner as long as a well thought out transformation strategy is deployed.
+Making for a hassle-free, future-proof migration to 2025 and beyond.

-A combination of Artificial Intelligence (AI), API connectivity and cloud technologies can address this challenge.
-Banks can leverage these technologies to allow them to focus on what they need to do rather than having to run large IT setups.
+An unified, open and extensible payment platform supported by a combination of Artificial Intelligence (AI), API connectivity and cloud technologies can address this challenge.
+Banks can leverage plug-and-play APIs offered by such platforms to modernize their current capabilities in a phased manner, allowing them to focus on what they need to do rather than having to run large IT setups.
 For banks of all sizes, technology has the potential to reduce costs, respond to change and innovate quickly.

-Early adopters can then steal a march on the competition with the ability to provide value added personalised products and services around rich data sets to their customers.
+Early adopters can then steal a march on the competition with the ability to provide value added personalized products and services around rich data sets to their customers.

-5 key steps to gain opportunity from ISO 20022
+5 key steps to achieve maximum potential from ISO 20022 driven payments modernisation

 ISO 20022 can contain substantially more data than conventional legacy formats.
 Therefore, payments infrastructure (such as systems, databases, and networks) will need to be capable of processing these larger data volumes – and at faster speeds – for real-time payments, liquidity management, compliance checks, and fraud detection and prevention.

-The data contained in these payments and associated account information embed a lot of information that can be used to generate insights for optimisation and monetisation.
+The data contained in these payments and associated account information embed a lot of information that can be used to generate insights for optimization and monetization.

 So how can you ensure a successful migration and harness the opportunities that arise?